markuskont/CDMCS/Suricata/rules/README.md

 ```
 suricata -S /vagrant/custom.rules -r /vagrant/my.pcap -l logs/ -vvv -k none
 ```

+But the proper way to solve this probleb is by [disabling NIC offloading fucntions](/Suricata/intro#disable-nic-offloading).

 Fast is human-readable plaintext format from Snort days.